Skip to main content (Press Enter).

 Chief of Space Operations

 (CSO) serves as the senior military member of the USSF.
-The CSO will be a full member of the Joint Chiefs of Staff in December 2020.
+The CSO is a full member of the Joint Chiefs of Staff.

 The USSF is a military service that organizes, trains, and equips space forces in order to protect U.S. and allied interests in space and to provide space capabilities to the joint force.
 USSF responsibilities include developing military space professionals, acquiring military space systems, maturing the military doctrine for space power, and organizing space forces to present to our Combatant Commands.